Scalable Bayes via Barycenter in Wasserstein Space: Preliminaries

 where $\gamma$ is a positive real number such that $g_1\gamma m \leq n \leq g_2\gamma m$ for some $g_1, g_2 > 0$.
-In the present context, we assume that $\gamma = k$ with $g_1=g_2=1$ following \citet{Minetal14b}; more general conditions on $\gamma$ are defined later in Section \ref{wasp-theory}.
-This modified form of subset posterior compensates for the fact that $j$th subset has access to only $(m/n)$-fraction of the full data and ensures that $\pi_{m}(\theta \mid Y_{[j]})$ and $\pi_n(\theta \mid Y^{(n)})$ in \eqref{eqn:post} have variances of the same order. \citet{Minetal14b} refer to this as \emph{stochastic approximation} because raising $l_j(\theta)$ ($j=1, \ldots, k$) to the power $\gamma$ is equivalent to replicating every $X_{ji}$ ($i=1, \ldots, m$) $\gamma$-times so that $\pi_{m}(\theta \mid Y_{[j]})$ ($j=1, \ldots, k$) are noisy approximations of $\pi(\theta \mid Y^{(n)})$.
+In the present context, we assume that $\gamma = k$ with $g_1=g_2=1$ following \citet{Minetal14}; more general conditions on $\gamma$ are defined later in Section \ref{wasp-theory}.
+This modified form of subset posterior compensates for the fact that $j$th subset has access to only $(m/n)$-fraction of the full data and ensures that $\pi_{m}(\theta \mid Y_{[j]})$ and $\pi_n(\theta \mid Y^{(n)})$ in \eqref{eqn:post} have variances of the same order. \citet{Minetal14} refer to this as \emph{stochastic approximation} because raising $l_j(\theta)$ ($j=1, \ldots, k$) to the power $\gamma$ is equivalent to replicating every $X_{ji}$ ($i=1, \ldots, m$) $\gamma$-times so that $\pi_{m}(\theta \mid Y_{[j]})$ ($j=1, \ldots, k$) are noisy approximations of $\pi(\theta \mid Y^{(n)})$.

 One advantage of using stochastic approximation to define $\pi_{m}(\theta \mid Y_{[j]})$ in \eqref{eqn:wasp-post} is that off-the-shelf sampling algorithms can be used directly even when the prior density is the form of a discrete mixture.
-Consider a simple example of univariate density estimation using Dirichlet process mixtures of Gaussians.
+Consider a simple example of univariate density estimation using Dirichlet process (DP) mixtures of Gaussians.
 Let $X_i$ ($i=1, \ldots, n$) be \iid\ samples from a distribution $P_0$ with density $p_0$.
 The data are randomly split into $k$ subsets of equal size $m$.
-The truncated stick-breaking representation of Dirichlet process prior implies that the prior distribution $\Pi$ on $\Pcal$ has a finite mixture representation, where $\Pcal$ is the set of probability distributions that have a density.
-The subset posterior density $j$ of our competitors is proportional to $l_j(p) \pi(p)^{1/k}$, where $p$ is the density of a distribution $P \in \Pcal$, $l_j(p)$ is the likelihood for subset $j$, and $\pi(p)$ has the form of a Dirichlet process mixture.
-In this case, existing Gibbs sampling algorithms cannot be applied directly.
-In contrast, we show in Appendix \ref{dens-est} that modification of the likelihood using stochastic approximation in WASP allows the use of existing Gibbs sampling algorithm for density estimation.
+The truncated stick-breaking representation of DP implies that the prior distribution $\Pi$ on $\Pcal$ has a finite mixture representation, where $\Pcal$ is the set of probability distributions that have a density.
+We show in the Appendix that modification of the likelihood using stochastic approximation {leads to nearly identical subset and full data posterior computations. }

 Stochastic approximation does not add any extra burden to the computations required for sampling from the subset posterior distribution of $\theta$ conditioned on $m$ observations.
 We raise the likelihood in every subset to the power $\gamma$.
 This is equivalent to replicating observations $\gamma$-times, which seems to offset the benefits of partitioning.
 However, the replication of observation is not required in implementation of the sampler; we simply modify the likelihood in the full data sampler by raising it to the power $\gamma$.
 For example, stochastic approximation is easily implemented using the \texttt{increment\_log\_prob} function in Stan \citep{Sta14}.
 We provide more examples for a variety of models in Section \ref{experiments}.